dmontagu/fastapi-utils/docs/user-guide/basics/api-settings.md

 functions.

-Even if you care about different settings in your own application, you can follow the patterns in `fastapi_restful.api_settings` to efficiently access environment-determined application configuration settings.
+Even if you care about different settings in your own application, you can follow the patterns in `fastapi_utils.api_settings` to efficiently access environment-determined application configuration settings.

 ### Settings provided by `APISettings`: